Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Why Do German Shepherds Bark?

 German Shepherds are naturally protective.
-They love having a job and many GSDs take on the job of house defender, even if they are not trained to do so.
+They love having a job, and many GSDs take on the job of house defenders, even if they are not trained to do so.
 This is one of the main reasons you may hear a German Shepherd barking, and while you may not love that your GSD barks at every person who comes to your door, this type of barking is usually not very disruptive.
-Why else might a German Shepherd dog bark?
+Why else might a German Shepherd bark?
+Dogs will bark if they are:

 Unlike humans, who have many different ways to express themselves, German Shepherds have only one way: they can only bark.
 Do not automatically assume that if your dog is barking he is misbehaving.
 He is trying to tell you something.
 You need to teach him when it is alright to use barking to express his feelings and when it is not.